May 29th 2018

 “We are essentially one long tube (25-30 foot to be exact) from mouth to anus, and the mucous membrane that lines the gut is our primary interface between the external environment and our body’s internal environment.
 This mucosal barrier is our first line of defence against pathogens and is designed to allow beneficial things into the circulation and keep the bad guys out - this is one of its most important functions and it comprises around 75-80% of our entire immune system.

 “Therefore, how well our digestive system functions will really determine our overall health.
 When the gut is damaged, all sorts of health problems start to happen - from depression and mental health problems, to auto immune diseases, food allergies and even seasonal allergies.”

-Here are Helen’s top ten tips on how to ensure you gut is kept happy, healthy and digesting effectively.
+Here are Helen’s top 10 tips on how to ensure you gut is kept happy, healthy and digesting effectively.

-1. Avoid eating when you are stressed or emotional
+1. Avoid eating when you're stressed or emotional

 “When we are stressed, our bodies go into ‘fight or flight’ mode when the sympathetic nervous system is dominant,” says Helen.
 “This means the body will shut down digestion in order to divert energy to the brain and muscles in order to respond to the stressful situation.
 After all, why would you need to digest your lunch when you are ‘fleeing the sabre tooth tiger’.”

 However, Helen advises that some simple breathing techniques can be an effective way to combat this.
 “When we’re anxious or stressed out we tend to breathe through our mouths, which activates our sympathetic nervous system.
 Breathing through the nose does the opposite and puts us in parasympathetic (rest and digest) mode.
 So, try closing your eyes and taking three deep breaths in and out through the nose before eating.”